arthexis/Tome/Mysteries/Principia/3 Hilos: Mystery of Threads.md

 - One thing was part of the other thing for a long time.
 - They are bound together by a supernatural power.

-If a thing is being affected by a magical enchantment, even something such as an illusion placed over it, the enchanted object has magical sympathy towards the enchanter.
-If this sympathy is somehow broken, the enchantment ends.

 ## Move: Sense the Thread (Passive)